rweichler/bullet_luajit/README.md

 /PATH/TO/AITE/main.lua
 ```

+This will create a file bullet.so that you can use in conjunction with bullet.lua in your project.

 ## How to expand this

-* C wrapper is in bullet_wrapper.cpp
+* C wrapper is in bullet\_wrapper.cpp
 * luajit ffi bindings in bullet.lua

 workflow for this library: